 Instructions

-- Place a vessel over medium heat and drizzle two tablespoons of oil.
-When the oil heats up, add mustard seeds and split black gram.
+- Place a vessel over medium heat and drizzle a few tablespoons of oil.
+When the oil heats up, add mustard seeds and split black gram.1 teaspoon mustard seeds, 1 teaspoon split black gram, 3 tablespoon coconut oil

-- As the mustard seeds start to sputter, add red chilies, curry leaves and continue to saute for 30 more seconds.
+- As the mustard seeds start to sputter, add red chilies, curry leaves and continue to saute for 30 more seconds.5-6 Curry Leaves, 1 red chili

-- Now add chopped onions and saute it until onions turn transparent.
+- Now add sliced green chilies, and chopped onions and saute it until onions turn transparent.1 large Onion, 4 green chilies

-- Add turmeric powder, red chili powder, saute for at least a minute.
+- Add turmeric powder, red chili powder, saute for at least a minute.1 teaspoon turmeric powder, 2 teaspoon red chili powder

-- Add salt, tamarind paste and continue to saute for 30 seconds.
+- Add salt, tamarind paste and continue to saute for 30 seconds.1 tablespoon tamarind paste

-- Now, gently mash the boiled potatoes(I cooked my potatoes in Instant Pot pressure cooker) and add to the spice mixture.
+- Now, gently mash the boiled potatoes(I cooked my potatoes in Instant Pot pressure cooker) and add to the spice mixture.4-5 medium-sized Potatoes

 - Add a little water(¼ - ½ cup) to help mix the masala uniformly.